EliGurarie/EliGurarie.github.io/_pages/labmembers.md

 ### Chloe Beaupré

-Chloe is pursuing a PhD in Dr. Gurarie's lab.
-She is fascinated by movement ecology and her goal is to pursue research that fills information gaps and can be applied to important management actions.
+Chloe is fascinated by movement ecology.
+Her goal is to pursue research that fills information gaps and can be applied to important management actions.
 Chloe recently relocated to Syracuse from Colorado's Western Slope after finishing a dual degree (Master in Environmental Management, Master of